palantir/gradle-baseline/docs/best-practices/project-inception-checklist/gradle-plugin.md

 - Should be added to [Gradle Plugin Repository](https://plugins.gradle.org/) listing
 - Releases should be published to JCenter
 - Snapshots should be published to OSS JFrog
-- Should be tested + published by CircleCIdev u
+- Should be tested + published by CircleCI

 ### Compliance